allencharp/allencharp.github.io/_posts/2018-07-30-SQL-Select-Skills.md

 {% endhighlight %}

 # sum(case(..) end) syntax
-How to select the percentage of female in one class ?
+Suppose to use a SELECT to get the percentage of boys rate in one class ?

 {% highlight sql %}
 SELECT (SUM(CASE WHEN gender="M" THEN 1 END) / count(*)) AS 'num'